Family Meals Matter – More Than Ever!

-Meals don’t have to be perfectly nutritious, or gourmet, or even served on a plate – just being together and sharing food offers so many benefits.
-Research shows that children and teens that have frequent family meals tend to:
+Meals don’t have to be perfectly nutritious, or only happen at dinner time, or even be served on a plate– just being together and sharing food is when the magic happens.

 - • Eat more healthfully